dswatson/PCC/Scripts/Hs_Tumour.md

     ## [1] 17198    24

 EDA will proceed with 17,464 genes.
 (Note that gene filtering is performed separately for differential expression analysis.
-We will make use of this filter when testing for pathway enrichment, however.
+We will make use of this EDA filter when testing for pathway enrichment, however.
 See below.)

 Exploratory Data Analysis
 =========================